-Creating Facebook stories is time-consuming.
+Creating Facebook stories can be time-consuming.
 A good story includes video, imagery, text, and decoration.
 If you want to make it good, you’ll need to do a bit of planning.

 What’s the real benefit of all the Stories Features?

-Facebook is the largest social network in the world, your prospect are there but it’s becoming increasingly difficult to reach them with your content.
+Facebook is the largest social network in the world, your prospects are there but it’s becoming increasingly difficult to reach them with your content.
 Unfortunately, even excellent content doesn’t always reach your audience with all the newsfeed updates.

 Your story will appear in the stories feed at the top of the screen for your audience to see.
 In fact, you get this cool color circle around your profile photo too.
 This shows your audience you’ve posted something new!
 It could be the best way to re-engage a more, passive audience.

 They are Getting To Know You

 The days of sharp, expensive brands on Facebook are long gone.
 If you want people to engage with your business, you’re going to need to let people see more of the people behind it.

 Stories give us the opportunity to show the behind the scenes, the people, the places, and all things in between.

 You Can Share More Content (without being annoying)

 Now, some people disagree on how often you should post to your Facebook profile.
 We believe that 3 posts a day is ideal and should be a great mix of business and personal.

 The nice thing about stories is that you can share way more.
-In fact, you need (should) to update your stories multiple times on the days you choose to create them.
+In fact, you need to update your stories multiple times on the days you choose to create them.

 Ready to Maximize the Visual with Stories Features?

 First and foremost, do yourself a favor and create a storyboard.
 This will allow you to have content ready to go (or, at the very least, ideas) so that you don’t end up spinning your wheels or wasting time playing around with the features.

 Even using stick drawings and little smily faces to help you remember when getting ready to post.